casualwriter/casual-markdown-cv/README.md

 First, I prefer use **RAW github markdown** as resume.
 Here is a template: [resume.md](resume.md)

-If want a little better, try to add the following code, and transform to [resume.html](resume.html) [(layout)](https://raw.githack.com/casualwriter/casual-markdown-cv/main/resume.html)
+If want a little better, try to add a little code, and transform to [resume.html](resume.html)

-It is a single html file may run from web or local.

 ```
 <!DOCTYPE html>